 Mselem lives with his father and his mother.
+He is responsible for carrying water, buying or selling in the market and helping in the kitchen.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
-Mselem works at home carrying water, buying or selling in the market and helping in the kitchen.

 For fun, Mselem enjoys soccer, art and playing ball games.
 He attends Bible class regularly and is in primary school where his performance is average.

 Your love and support will help Mselem to receive the assistance he needs to develop his potential.
 Please pray for him.

 Mselem lives on the plains of Mpwapwa, home to approximately 5,000 residents.
 Typical houses are constructed of dirt or cement floors, adobe or brick walls and tin roofs.
 The primary ethnic group is Wagogo and the most commonly spoken language is Kigogo and Kiswahili.

 The regional diet consists of maize, cassava, rice and potatoes.
 A common health problem in this area is malaria.
 Most adults in Mpwapwa are unemployed but some work as subsistence farmers or market traders and earn the equivalent of $16 per month.
 This community needs vocational training, secondary schools and income generating activities.